 - Cultural History of Paris - Fall (taught in French)

-- Urban Environment and Agriculture in the 21st Century - Fall (taught in English)
+- Sustainable Development - Fall (taught in English)

 Students also have the option to take a global studies course in English at the Faculte des Sciences Sociales et Economiques (FASSE) Catholic University OR